salilab/saliweb/doc/modules/frontend.rst

       :exc:`~saliweb::frontend.AccessDeniedError` exception if access is not
       permitted.
 By default, it simply returns, allowing all access.

-   .. method:: download_results_file(file)
+   .. method:: download_results_file(job, file)

       This method is called to download a single results file (when the user follows a URL provided by
       :meth:`~saliweb::frontend.CompletedJob.get_results_file_url`), provided
       that :meth:`~saliwebfrontend.allow_file_download` returns true.
-      It is called in the job directory with a relative path, and is expected to print out the HTTP header and then the contents of the file.
+      It is called in the job directory with a :class:`~saliweb::frontend.CompletedJob` object and a relative path,
+      and is expected to print out the HTTP header and then the contents of the file.
 By default, the method uses the MIME type returned by :meth:`~saliwebfrontend.get_file_mime_type` in the header, then prints
       out the file if it physically exists on disk, or if it does not but a gzip-compressed version of it does (with .gz extension) it decompresses